 Yet our public system is threatened by investor owned private clinics and large corporations who are seeking to make a profit out of providing physical and virtual care to patients.
 The right for Canadians to access public health care without financial duress is at risk.
 With too little national public attention, serious challenges to single-tier public health care in Canada are coming to a head especially in the landmark Cambie trial.
 We need private interests out of health care so that we can focus on advocating for improvements to our shared public health system.

-The corporate plaintiffs are seeking to make health care more profitable by striking down the key protections in BC's Medicare Protection Act (Sections 14, 17, and 18).
+The corporate plaintiffs sought to make health care more profitable by striking down key protections in BC's Medicare Protection Act (Sections 14, 17, and 18).
 These provisions maintain private and public health care as two separate systems with no financial connection, and limit preferential access to essential health care services for financial gain.

-The case will almost certainly advance to the Supreme Court of Canada.
-The outcome will impact all provinces and territories because the rules the plaintiffs seek to strike down are central to the Canada Health Act and every provincial health care insurance plan.
+Had this case advanced to the Supreme Court of Canada, the outcome would have certainly impacted all provinces and territories.
+The rules the plaintiffs sought to strike down go beyond BC’s Medicare Protection Act and had the potential to undermine the Canada Health Act and every provincial health care insurance plan.

 Private clinics have taken over services formerly provided on a non-profit basis in public hospitals, they have bolstered their owners’ incomes and profits by charging extra user-fees to patients amounting to hundreds or even thousands of dollars for medical care.
 For patients, costs have risen and user fees have proliferated.
 And as clinics have gained an expanding foothold, they have grown more aggressive.
 In some cases they are flagrantly charging patients for services for which they have already paid in their taxes, in violation of public medicare laws.
 In some cases they are double- dipping -- billing individual patients and public health plans for the same procedures.
 Dangerously, private clinics have institutionalized the practice of co-mingling medically needed services with medically unnecessary tests and procedures to sidestep Canadian laws that prohibit extra user fees for patients.